 Volunteers are an essential part of any campaign.
 Whether they are your friends and family helping out, or hundreds of passionate volunteers going door to door, you need to be able to attract, coordinate and communicate with these volunteers.

-Attracting supporters can be done with through your website, where you can build forms that allow them to sign up to help out.
+Attracting supporters can be done with through your website (Need a website?
+Try SiteBuilder), where you can build forms that allow them to sign up to help out.
 Using BackOffice you can easily generate as many of these forms as you need, including not just their contact info, but also their interests and how they want to help, and have that information import directly into your database, with no additional data entry.

 BackOffice also allows you to maintain a group calendar that everyone in the campaign can access, so you can keep your team members on the same page.
 In addition to being able to keep tabs on your volunteers and select specific groups for specific jobs, like walking precincts or stuffing mail, BackOffice allows you to send out targeted emails inviting groups of volunteers or potential volunteers in to help out.